Thinking About Filing A Dram Shop Lawsuit Against Mi Cocina? Here's What You Need to Know

 Once again, investigators did manage to find sufficient evidence that the restaurant served alcohol to an underage person.
 That doesn't necessarily mean they filled a baby bottle with sangria or anything; it probably just means a server failed to check a 19-year-old's ID before bringing him or her a margarita.

-The TABC record indicates that once again the agency served up a "restrained" disposition, meaning that the restaurant was able to show that it went to lengths to train its staff appropriately.
-Since it was successfully able to use a Safe Harbor defense, the TABC didn't take any administrative action against the location.
+The TABC record indicates that once again the agency served up a "restrained" disposition, meaning that the restaurant was able to show that it went to the lengths required by law to train its staff appropriately.
+Because it was successfully able to use a Safe Harbor defense, the TABC didn't take any administrative action against the location.

 1/31/2017: A law enforcement agency reported a possible "Intoxicated Licensee/Permittee," meaning a drunk employee, to the TABC on this date.